-Whether it be a new college grad, an intermediate experienced fellow, or a senior member, bringing a person onto an existing project as a new team member takes cooperation from current team members to ensure that the transition onto the project is smooth as possible.
+Whether it be a new college grad, an intermediate experienced fellow, or a senior member, transitioning employees onto an existing project takes cooperation from current team members to ensure that the transition goes as smoothly as possible.

 Onboarding a new member to the team is something to take seriously.
 The onboarding process has the potential to have the following risks:

 - Project may be delayed due to onboarding process